 Reimbursement for expenses incurred while traveling on official business (University transportation or private vehicle) shall be in accordance with the "Travel Policies and Procedures" section of the current Manual of Business Office Policies and Procedures.
-Detailed information concerning the preparation of travel and reimbursement request forms, maximum travel allowances, and insurance coverage is provided in the manual which is available in departmental and school offices and on the Tech Website at:
+Detailed information concerning the preparation of travel and reimbursement request forms, maximum travel allowances, and insurance coverage is provided in the manual which is available on the Tech website: http://budget.atu.edu.
+Click on forms and then Travel Manual.
+All travel questions should be directed to the Budget Office.

-http://admin.atu.edu/manuals/Travel/travel%20manual%202003.pdf